Brooklyn Atlantics (1855-1875)

 Beginnings in 1855

 The name Brooklyn Atlantics goes back as far as 1855, when the Atlantic Baseball Club of Brooklyn, often called the Brooklyn Atlantics, was formed on August 14th.
-The team played between 1855-70, and won several amateur championships.
+The team played between 1855 and 1870, and won several amateur championships.
 Famous players on the team included Dickey Pearce.